OpenMined/PyDentity/README.md

 Navigate to [data notebook](http://localhost:8888), you will find the token for this in the terminal you ran ./manage up from.

 Both jupyter instances should have a notebook, either researcher or data_owner.
 Open these up and follow the tutorial contained within the notebooks.
+You can view these notebooks from this repo in the demo folder.

 # Sequence Diagram